oschrenk/notes/bash.md

 ### Bash doesn’t update the PATH; changes to .profile aren’t registered {#profile-not-read}

-Adding something like `EXPORT PATH=/usr/bin:$PATH` doesn’t update the `$PATH` environment variable.
+Adding something like `export PATH=/usr/bin:$PATH` doesn’t update the `$PATH` environment variable.
 The reason is that Bash tries to find local profile files in the following order:

     # ~/.bash_profile
     # ~/.bash_login